 The Individual Development Account (IDA) program is a matched savings opportunity designed to help Hoosiers make a major asset purchase.
 Participants in the IDA program are eligible to receive up to $4,500 in state matching funds for a qualified asset purchase…more.

-The Lead Protection Program is a partnership between the Indiana Housing and Community Development Authority (IHCDA) and the Indiana State Department of Health (ISDH) who are leading the State of Indiana’s effort to remediate lead-based paint hazards in targeted households in the state.
-You may qualify for lead testing and remediation if your home was built before 1978…more.
+The Healthy Homes Resource Program (HHP) is a partnership between the Indiana Housing and Community Development Authority (IHCDA) and the Indiana State Department of Health (ISDH) who are leading the State of Indiana’s effort to remediate health and safety hazards in targeted households throughout the state....more.

 Programming for Elderly and Persons with Disabilities